Perennials For Zone 6

 Flowers are the most beautiful and simple addition to a whole yard or established garden.
 They can be as easy as tossing a handful of wildflower seeds to the wind outside your front door.
 To make the most of your space here are some tips.

 `The best soil for flowering plants is slightly acidic.
 Around 6.5 on the ph scale.
-If your soil is alkaline add wood ash or lime.
+If your ground is alkaline add wood ash or lime.
 About two cups for every ten square feet.

 Flower bed arrangement.

 The most popular set up is to have the flower bed next to the house or another wall.
 For convenience put tall perennials in the back.
-Bulbs like irises, lilies, and camassia will provide a tall background for your wall bed.
+Bulbs like irises, lilies, and camassia will provide an excellent background for your wall bed.
 They will not need to be replanted for years or decades and provide color from spring to late fall.
 When you are growing an island bed away from walls plant your tall plants in the middle.
-Going out from the tall flowers you get shorter annuals and greenery.
-Ferns and mosses are trendy low maintenance choices.
+When going out of the tall flowers, you get shorter annuals and greenery.
+Ferns and mosses are popular low maintenance choices.
 Beautiful, colorful and fragrant types like oriental lilies, lavender, sweet alyssum.
-Border plants must be low on the grounds like pansy or forget-me-nots.
-Try decorative fences and rocks to add personal style.
+Border plants must be small on the grounds like pansy or forget-me-nots.
+Try decorative fences and rocks